 Adult Protective Services (APS) works to ensure the personal safety and well-being of elderly citizens of Montgomery County.
-We investigate suspected abuse, neglect, self neglect and exploitation of people, primarily age 60 and over.
+We investigate suspected abuse, neglect, self-neglect, and exploitation of people aged 60 and over.

-APS strives to help people remain independent in their homes by preventing, reducing or remedying potentially dangerous conditions.
+APS strives to help people remain independent in their homes by preventing, reducing, or remedying potentially dangerous conditions.
 Our Intake Line is available 24 hours a day, seven days a week.
-Call (937) 225-4906 to report suspected abuse or neglect.
+Call us to report suspected abuse or neglect.

 When we receive calls, APS caseworkers evaluate any risk to the safety of our seniors.
 Prior to a home visit, we like to know as much as possible about the person and their problem.
 Along with a description of the problem that requires our attention, we ask for the following about the person needing help: